Next Training Dates | 11 Jan – 22 Jan 2021

 LICENSING / REGULATORY INFORMATION

-This qualification is required to obtain an AMSA certificate of competency as a Marine Engine Driver Grade 3 NC as defined in the National Standard for Commercial Vessels (NSCV) Part D.
+This qualification is required to obtain an AMSA certificate of competency as a Marine Engine Driver Grade 3 NC as defined in Marine Order 505.

 AMSA certification will require:

-- achieving MAR20418 Certificate II in Maritime Operations (Marine Engine Driver Grade 3 Near Coastal)
+- Achieving MAR20421 Certificate II in Maritime Operations (Marine Engine Driver Grade 3 Near Coastal)

-- assessment by an AMSA approved assessor using the AMSA mandated practical assessment (AMPA).
+- An assessment by an AMSA approved assessor using the AMSA mandated practical assessment (AMPA).

 ADMISSION REQUIREMENTS